andrew10043/website/content/author/admin/_index.md

 +++

-I am a fifth-year MD/MHS candidate at the Duke University School of Medicine where I received formal research training through the Duke Clinical Research Training Program.
-After graduation I will enter residency in anesthesiology where I plan to continue my clinical research.
-My primary interests include risk prediction and assessment of heterogeneity of treatment effects in the context of peri-operative organ injury.
+I am a fifth-year MD/MHS candidate and an incoming resident physician in the Department of Anesthesiology at Duke University School of Medicine.
+During my time in medical school I received formal research training through the Duke Clinical Research Training Program.
+My primary interests include risk prediction and assessment of heterogeneity of treatment effects in the context of peri-operative organ injury and critical care.